Elhamyali/clf-climate-label-study/README.md

 **Objective**

 The primary objective of Phase 1 is to develop and execute a data extraction strategy that efficiently scrapes detailed information about ingredients from recipe cards.
-This information helps define the composition of meals served over four weeks at the university's dining facilities, and serves as the foundation for calculating the Greenhouse Gas Emissions (GHGE) of ingredients and meals.
+This information helps define the composition of meals served over four weeks at the university's dining sites, and serves as the foundation for calculating the Greenhouse Gas Emissions (GHGE) of ingredients and meals.

 **Methodology**